Is It Too Late to Buy Coca-Cola Stock?

 Stock Advisor provides investors with an easy-to-follow blueprint for success, including guidance on building a portfolio, regular updates from analysts, and two new stock picks each month.
 The Stock Advisor service has more than tripled the return of S&P 500 since 2002*.

-Neil Patel and his clients have no position in any of the stocks mentioned.
-The Motley Fool has positions in and recommends Apple, Berkshire Hathaway, and Nike.
-The Motley Fool recommends the following options: long January 2025 $47.50 calls on Nike.
+Anders Bylund has no position in any of the stocks mentioned.
+The Motley Fool has positions in and recommends Monster Beverage.
 The Motley Fool has a disclosure policy.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.